 Wednesday May 28, 2014, Day 9

-The GSM signal here is not so strong so I decided to relocate to another cove.
-Before departing however I re-arranged the left cabin which is our storage room and removed storage items from the front cabin to the left.
-Now every cabin is neat and is as it should be for cruising.
+The GSM signal here was not so strong so I decided to relocate to another cove.
+Before departing however I re-arranged the left cabin which was our storage room and removed the storage items from the front cabin to the left.
+Now every cabin was neat and was as it should be for cruising.
 I then washed the cockpit that had accumulated lots of bread crumbs.

 I launched the dinghy and put up the tent.
 Later I spoke with Alice on Skype.
-She is now in Washington, D.C. and somewhat rested after her ordeal getting there yesterday from Chicago.
+She was now in Washington, D.C. and somewhat rested after her ordeal getting there yesterday from Chicago.
 I then snorkeled and checked the anchor.
 The anchor was well embedded in the sand and the water temperature was comfortable but I did see a lot of small jelly fish so I did not swim anymore.

 Later a tourist caïque came.
 I had seen her here last year.
 In the afternoon her skipper entertained his guests by playing his bouzouki.
 It was fun.
-I swam some more seeing the that none of the tourists had been stung by the jelly fish.
+I swam some more seeing that none of the tourists had been stung by the jelly fish.
 The sea was clear and I really enjoyed this swim.
 The water temperature was a comfortable 24°C (75.2°F).

 After the tourist boat left I went ashore and took an hour hike up on the hill.
 When I returned onboard I started cooking in the pot a round beef roast that I had bought yesterday.
 I cooked it slowly with fresh lemon juice and a lot of garlic.
 I then had a hot shower followed by an ouzo.
 For dinner I boiled some pasta and ate it with two slices of the roast.
 To accompany this I opened a bottle of Agiorgitiko - Αγιοργίτικο red wine.
 By 10:30 I was in bed.